charlon/portal-app/README.md

-# university-portal
+# portal-app
-A university user portal app in ReactJS (Typescript).
+A user portal app in ReactJS (Typescript).
 This app was created using Create React App.

 ### Prerequisites
 * Node